Apollo (Nebula album)

-Apollo is the fourth studio album by stoner rock band Nebula, released in 2006.
+Apollo is the fourth studio album by the American stoner rock band Nebula.
+It was released on February 21, 2006.
 The album was reissued in 2022 by the band's current label, Heavy Psych Sounds Records.

+Apollo is the band's last album featuring drummer Ruben Romano.
 Some enhanced copies of the CD include a video of Nebula playing the song "Future Days" live in Japan.